Last updated on March 31st, 2026 at 11:33 am

 On this day, Guru Gobind Singh gathered thousands of devotees at Anandpur Sahib and called for individuals willing to sacrifice their lives for their faith.

 Five men stepped forward one by one, demonstrating unwavering devotion.
 Every time a volunteer went inside the tent, the guru came out alone with a bloody sword in his hand.
-This went on till five volunteers went with him in the tent.
+This went on till five volunteers went with him into the tent.

 This created a sense of unease in the crowd as it was implied that the five volunteers had been sacrificed.